Why Back Up?

 Since Bucknell uses G Suite for Education, storage in Google Drive is unlimited – yes, unlimited.
 It’s the perfect place to store your school work, pictures, and anything else that you need to access from any computer.
-The Google Drive App seamlessly syncs your computer’s files with Google Drive online.
+The Google File Stream App seamlessly syncs your computer’s files with Google Drive online.

 - External Hard Drive

 Buy an external hard drive and back up your data – it is as easy as that.
 We can show you which folders you should back up on your PC or Mac at the Tech Desk.

 Bucknell offers each student 600mb of public and private network space.
 This is terrific for academic documents, current projects, etc. It is backed up twice a day to a redundant server, and it is accessible from anywhere, on or off campus.

 Take Charge of Your Data